smarmau/freqtrade-ftx-futures-3commas/README.md

 # freqtrade-ftx-future-3commas
 Enables FTX Futures trading using freqtrade on 3commas.
 For both standalone and docker installations.

+These instructions have been updated.
+Everything below is for 2021.11 and earlier.
+Currently (as of develop-4a44b9)

 If you just want to use FTX futures within freqtrade, you only need to perform step 1.
 This will mean freqtrade manages the buy/sell signals as it normmally would.

 ## Do NOT use unless you understand what you're doing and you enjoy losing money.